William Barr: Death penalty

 Barr supports the death penalty, arguing that it reduces crime.
 He advocated a Bush-backed bill that would have expanded the types of crime that could be punished by execution.
 In a 1991 op-ed in The New York Times, Barr argued that death row inmates' ability to challenge their sentences should be limited to avoid cases dragging on for years: "This lack of finality devastates the criminal justice system.
 It diminishes the deterrent effect of state criminal laws, saps state prosecutorial resources and continually reopens the wounds of victims and survivors."

 On July 25, 2019, Barr announced that the United States federal government would resume its use of capital punishment under his leadership, after nearly two decades without an execution.
 Barr ordered the Department of Justice to adopt a new lethal injection protocol, consisting of a single drug (pentobarbital), and ordered execution dates to be set for five inmates in December 2019 and January 2020.
 On July 14, 2020, Daniel Lewis Lee became the first death row inmate executed by the federal government since 2003.
 Twelve more individuals were executed by the Trump administration.
 No administration in 120 years had overseen as many executions.
 Barr has been attributed as playing a key role in the administration's use of execution in prisons.

 Social issues

 Abortion

 In 1991, Barr said he believed the framers of the Constitution did not originally intend to create a right to abortion, that Roe v.
 Wade was thus wrongly decided, and that abortion should be a "legitimate issue for state legislators".
 However, Barr said during his 1991 confirmation hearings that Roe was "the law of the land" and that he did not have "fixed or settled views" on the subject.

-After Roe was overturned, Barr suggested that a special counsel may be necessary to investigate the leak of the ruling and that the leaker may face criminal charges.
+After Roe v.
+Wade was overturned, Barr suggested that a special counsel may be necessary to investigate the leak of the ruling and that the leaker may face criminal charges.